 Applications for membership of the Institute shall be made in the form for the time being prescribed by The Board accompanied by such other information as The Board may from time to time determine.
 Names of applicants approved for membership shall be presented to The Board at the next Board meeting and unless any member of The Board objects and that objection be upheld by majority vote of the members present and voting the applicant shall be deemed to have been duly elected as a member provided the requirements pertaining to membership have been or will be complied with.

-The Board shall have full discretion (subject only to The Articles and to the Bye-laws) to determine as to the admission of all applicants and its decision shall, subject to an appeal, be final.
+The Board shall have full discretion (subject only to The Articles and to the Bye-laws) to determine as to the admission of all applicants and its decision shall be final.
 The Board shall not be bound to give any reason for its decision.

-3.7 Appeals

-An applicant may make one (1) appeal against the professional membership grade offered by the Board.
-The appeals process shall be conducted as prescribed in the Bye Laws from time to time.

 4 Retirement from or forfeiture of membership

-Any person ceasing by death, resignation or otherwise to be a member of the Institute shall not, nor shall their representatives, have any claim upon or interest in the funds of the Institute.
+Any person ceasing by death, resignation or otherwise to be a member of the Institute shall not, nor shall his representatives, have any claim upon or interest in the funds of the Institute.

 4.1 Death

-The privileges of a member shall not be transferable and shall cease on their death, but without prejudice to the rights of the Institute to claim from such person’s estate any sums due from them to the Institute at the date of their death.
+The privileges of a member shall not be transferable and shall cease on his death, but without prejudice to the rights of the Institute to claim from such person’s estate any sums due from him to the Institute at the date of his death.

 4.2 Resignation

-Any member may resign by giving notice to The Board, but shall remain liable to pay any subscription or other sum due from them at the date of such notice and shall continue to be liable under clause 6 of the Memorandum of Association until such time as any outstanding sums are paid.
+Any member may resign by giving notice to The Board, but shall remain liable to pay any subscription or other sum due from him at the date of such notice and shall continue to be liable under clause 6 of the Memorandum of Association of the Institute until such time as any outstanding sums are paid.

 4.3 Subscription arrears

-Any member shall cease to be a member if their annual subscription or any other sum or sums payable by them to the Institute are in arrears for three months from the date on which such subscription or other sum or sums respectively became payable, but shall nevertheless, be liable to pay any other sum or sums owed by them to the Institute.
+Any member shall cease to be a member if his annual subscription or any other sum or sums payable by him to the Institute are in arrears for three months from the date on which such subscription or other sum or sums respectively became payable, but shall nevertheless, be liable to pay any other sum or sums owed by him to the Institute.
 The Board have the power to suspend the operation of this clause in any case in which they are of the opinion that it is reasonable to do so.
-In the case of a person who has ceased to be a member under this Article or under 4.2 above, the Board may, at its discretion by resolution passed by at least three-quarters of those present at a meeting of The Board, re-admit them to membership upon such conditions and terms as they may think fit.
+In the case of a person who has ceased to be a member under this Article or under 4.2 above, the Board may, at its discretion by resolution passed by at least three-quarters of those present at a meeting of The Board, re-admit him to membership upon such conditions and terms as they may think fit.

 4.4 Bankruptcy

-If any member shall become bankrupt, or shall either individually or as a partner in a firm make or agree to make an assignment to the benefit of their creditors, or shall make any arrangement or composition with their creditors or execute any similar deed or arrangement, or shall take or attempt to take the benefit of any statutory provision for arrangement with their creditors, they shall cease to be a member, but The Board may, at its discretion, by resolution passed by at least three-quarters of those present at a meeting of The Board, re-admit them to membership upon such conditions and terms as it may think fit.
+If any member shall become bankrupt, or shall either individually or as a partner in a firm make or agree to make an assignment to the benefit of his creditors, or shall make any arrangement or composition with his creditors or execute any similar deed or arrangement, or shall take or attempt to take the benefit of any statutory provision for arrangement with his creditors, he shall cease to be a member, but The Board may, at its discretion, by resolution passed by at least three-quarters of those present at a meeting of The Board, re-admit him to membership upon such conditions and terms as it may think fit.

 4.5 Misconduct